Gabe Dunn: Film and television

 Dunn has written several movie scripts, and has sold several pilots.
-Dunn played the recurring character of Brie in Take My Wife, a television series that aired from 2016–2018.
-In 2018, they worked as a writer on Netflix's animated sitcom Big Mouth.
+Dunn played the recurring character of Brie in Take My Wife, a television series that aired from 2016 to 2018.
+In 2018, he worked as a writer on Netflix's animated sitcom Big Mouth.

 In December 2022, Dunn's directorial debut short film Grindr Baby was selected for Frameline Voices 2023, a curated program of short films and episodic content representing experiences unique to LGBTQ+ people and communities.

 Personal life

-Dunn is non-binary and uses they/them or he/him pronouns.
-They came out in a July 5, 2021, interview on the Gender Reveal podcast, in which they said they had been exploring their gender and were probably non-binary.
-They said they had started using they/them pronouns, which they later confirmed as a permanent change.
-In January 2023, Dunn revealed via social media that they had changed their name to Gabriel Shane ("Gabe").
-Prior to that, they used the name Gaby.
+Dunn is transgender and uses he/him pronouns.
+He first came out in a July 5, 2021, interview on the Gender Reveal podcast, in which he said he had been exploring his gender and was probably non-binary.
+In January 2023, Dunn revealed via social media that he had changed his name to Gabriel Shane ("Gabe").
+Dunn later came out as trans.

 Dunn is bisexual and polyamorous.
-They are Jewish.
-They have bipolar disorder, and their hope to see the disorder more accurately portrayed in media in part motivated them to create Apocalypse Untreated.
+He is Jewish.
+He has bipolar disorder, and his hope to see the disorder more accurately portrayed in media in part motivated him to create Apocalypse Untreated.